MileHacker Logo

 Vegetarian/Vegan

-Widely available, with many dedicated plant-based eateries.
+Widely available, featuring a lot of dedicated plant-based eateries.

 Gluten-Free